MrOz59/Kalymos-updater/README.md

 ### Note

+- The `update_manager.py` script is separate from `kalymos-updater.exe` and should be integrated into the application being updated.
-- The updater uses the GitHub API to check for updates.
-Ensure that the API URL is correctly set to your repository’s release endpoint.
+- Use the GitHub API to check for updates.
+Ensure the API URL is correctly set for your repository’s release endpoint.
-- The updater should be run with sufficient privileges to replace its own executable.
+- The updater script should be executed with sufficient privileges to replace its own executable.

 ## License

-This project is licensed under a custom License.
-See the [LICENSE](LICENSE) file for details.
+The Kalymos Updater is licensed under a custom license with the following key points:

+- **No Commercial Use**: The software cannot be sold, rented, or used for commercial purposes without explicit written permission.
+- **Source Code Restrictions**: The source code or parts of it cannot be copied or used without permission.
+Modifications through collaboration (e.g., pull requests) on GitHub are allowed.
+- **Personal Use**: Allowed for personal projects.
+For use in commercial software, explicit written permission is required.

+For the full license terms, please refer to the [LICENSE](LICENSE) file.

 ---